Today’s Passage – Ezekiel 38 – 40 (Click on the references to listen to the audio – click here to view the text from the Blue Letter Bible website)

 “Stand fast therefore in the liberty wherewith Christ hath made us free, and be not entangled again with the yoke of bondage.” – (Galatians 5:1)

 Jesus died to give us liberty, and there are many still today who are willing to lay down there life for the same cause.
 The men and woman who are fighting today are fighting for our liberty and freedom.
-The men and women who were murdered by the terrorists thirteen years ago were murdered because the concept of liberty and freedom was under attack.
+The men and women who were murdered by the terrorists nineteen years ago were murdered because the concept of liberty and freedom was under attack.

 The greatest demonstration of love is sacrifice.
 Jesus commended His love for us by dying on the cross for our sins.
 Parents show their love for their children by what they sacrifice for them.
 The men and women that went into those buildings in order to save lives were putting their lives on the line for other people.
 The men and women that fight for our freedom today are putting their lives in jeopardy for the cause of our liberty.
 They are sacrificing their own liberty in order to help us keep ours.